MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 ### misty.RegisterSimpleEvent - ALPHA

-Register for an event and apply a filter to the messages sent to your event callback function.
+Registers for an event and applies a filter to event messages.
+Events you register for with the `misty.RegisterSimpleEvent()` command only return messages for events that pass the property comparison test you specify in the command's arguments.

 ```JavaScript
 // Syntax